xorvoid/forsp/README.md

 ## Discussion

-See blog post for details: [FORSP: A Forth+Lisp Hybrid Lambda Calculus Language](https://xorvoid.com/forsp.html)
+See blog post for details: [Forsp: A Forth+Lisp Hybrid Lambda Calculus Language](https://xorvoid.com/forsp.html)

 ## Tutorial

-The best way to learn FORSP is to read the tutorial: [here](examples/tutorial.fp)
+The best way to learn Forsp is to read the tutorial: [here](examples/tutorial.fp)

 ## Recursive Factorial Example